WE ARE HERE TO HELP

 Community Psychiatric Nurses

 If you find yourself in difficulties because of ill health, bereavement, family breakdown, unemployment or loneliness please call us.
 We also offer a Telephone Befriending Service to nurses who are feeling isolated or lonely.

 Julie had been a community nurse for 20 years until she was disabled by Multiple Sclerosis.
 She is no longer able to do the work she loved and cannot leave the house without help.
-She now survives on universal credit and is struggling to make ends meet.
-When Julie called the 1930 Fund for District Nurses, her declining mobility meant she urgently needed to improve her bathroom.
+When Julie called the 1930 Fund for District Nurses she was struggling on her reduced income and her declining mobility meant she urgently needed to improve her bathroom.